xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-an-xmtp-hello-world-app.md

     export default App;
     ```

-4. In the `my-app` folder, run `npm start` to start your "hello world" app.
+4. In the `my-app` directory, run `npm start` to start your "hello world" app.
 Click **Connect wallet** to connect your wallet app.
 Click** Connect to XMTP** and sign to enable your XMTP identity.
 The following UI appears:

    ![Screenshot of the hello world app running in a browser at localhost:3000 showing a connected Ethereum account address and a Send gm button](img/connected.png)